LOtting/COG-01/students-workshop-results/README.md

 Example:
 /students-workshop-results/michael-macherey/

-Create a branch "yourFirstname-yourLastname" and add, commit and push your results to your fork and create a pullrequest
+Create a branch "yourFirstname-yourLastname" and add, commit and push your results to your fork and create a Pull Request

 ## Creating a branch